shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

     >**Note:** All the steps we performed using Power Query editor can be performed using Visual query editor as well.

-30. From the Visual query editor menu select **Save as view**.
+30. From the Visual query editor menu, select **Save as view**.

     ![](../media/lab-03/image26.png)

     Save as view dialog opens.
-Notice the SQL query is available.
+Notice that the SQL query is available.
 You can review it if you want to review the SQL.

 31. Enter **Geo** as **View name**.